GenesisFR/HowToBecomeGoodAtShooters/README.md

 - Electromagnetic Accelerator (Nemesis): shots are also fired when swapping weapons
 - In Plain Sight (Mantis): the headshot damage boost is always active in PVP
 - Incessant Chatter (Chatterbox): doesn't expire after dying (as long as you don't switch weapons)
-- Pack Instincts (Coyote's Mask): buffs can be individually proc'ed by 3 players using it and can therefore all be active at the same time
+- Pack Instincts (Coyote's Mask): buffs can be individually procced by 3 players using it and can therefore all be active at the same time
 - Plague of the Outcasts (Pestilence): ticks are affected by weapon damage, OOCD and DTA. in PVP, the player who applied the debuff must die for the ticks to stop
 - Quick Draw (Dodge City Gunslinger's Holster): while at full Headhunter stacks, killing a target with a headshot from a pistol will cause the Dodge City stacks to temporarily boost Headhunter's cap for the next shot, therefore causing an insane amount of damage
 - Regicide (Regulus): also affected by explosive damage and how many Dodge City stacks you have